Setting Up Preview Deployments for GitHub Pull Requests

 Step 1: Infrastructure Setup

-Provision a dedicated server (4GB RAM minimum recommended) with Docker installed.
+Provision a dedicated server with Docker installed.
+I use a DigitalOcean droplet in Frankfurt (4GB RAM, 2 vCPUs, ~$30–40/month).
 Create a wildcard DNS record pointing *.preview.yourdomain.com to your server’s IP address.
 This enables infinite subdomains without manual DNS configuration.

 Step 2: Reverse Proxy Configuration